Diaper Care & Laundering

 Rinsing: It is extremely important that all the detergent is rinsed out of the diapers.
 Failure to rinse well can cause your diapers to perform poorly, retain odor, and most importantly could irritate your baby’s bottom.
 Look in your washer on the final rinse.
 If there are any suds, rinse again.
 If you are rinsing more than 2-3 times, you are using too much detergent.
 When your diapers come out of the washer, they should smell like water.
 If they smell unclean, then use a bit more detergent.
 If they smell like your detergent, use less detergent and rinse more.

 Drying: Diapers can be line-dried or tumble dried.
 Prefolds and pocket diapers will dry the fastest, while All-In-Ones may take longer due to the many layers.
 Diapers dried in the dryer will come out feeling soft - do not be tempted to add fabric softener or dryer sheets as this will coat the fabric reduce absorbency and can irritate baby’s skin.
+Try using dryer balls instead of fabric softener; these will soften the fabric and speed the drying.
 Hanging diapers to dry in the sun is equally fast most of the year, and the sun will naturally fade stains.
-Diaper covers may last longer if they are line dried.